steenhansen/type-czech/read-mes/api-list.md

   -  [20 typeIsA()](#type-is-a)
   -  [21 typeProtos()](#type-protos)

+Note that functions with \_check_ in their names are usually placed within PRE and POST checking functions as their error messages are logged in the console or throw exceptions.

 ### 1 assert_check(the_error, err_location, err_variable, err_explanation)<a name="assert-check"></a>

   If check_error is an empty string then nothing happens.
 Otherwise the error